fablabbcn/smartcitizen-docs/docs/hardware/Smart Citizen Kit.md

 !!! info "Detailed guide"
     Have a look [at this guide](/Guides/getting started/Onboarding Sensors/) for a step-by-step installation.

-If you selected the WiFi option, once you are done, data will be available on the [Smart Citizen Plafform](https://smartcitizen.me/kits).
+If you selected the Wi-Fi option, once you are done, data will be available on the [Smart Citizen Plafform](https://smartcitizen.me/kits).
 You can explore the data there or download it using the [CSV Download](/Guides/getting started/Downloading the Data/) option, or by using the [API](https://api.smartcitizen.me).

 ![SC Platform components](/assets/images/platform-components.jpg)